Echinerpeton

 Echinerpeton is an extinct genus of synapsid, including the single species Echinerpeton intermedium from the Late Carboniferous of Nova Scotia, Canada.
-The name means 'spiny lizard' (Greek).
+The name is derived from the Greek words for 'spiny' and 'reptile'.
 Along with its contemporary Archaeothyris, Echinerpeton is the oldest known synapsid, having lived around 308 million years ago.
 It is known from six small, fragmentary fossils, which were found in an outcrop of the Morien Group near the town of Florence.
 The most complete specimen preserves articulated vertebrae with high neural spines, indicating that Echinerpeton was a sail-backed synapsid like the better known Dimetrodon, Sphenacodon, and Edaphosaurus.
 However, the relationship of Echinerpeton to these other forms is unclear, and its phylogenetic placement among basal synapsids remains uncertain.